great wall of china

 China’s political risk is on par with its overall rating.
 Political risk relates to the potential for further strain in geopolitical relations, including between China and the US and other countries, that adds to trade and growth risks.

-China is ranked in the second bottom quartile for most dimensions of governance, according to Worldwide Governance indicators.
-This reflects in part weak rights for participation in the political process, uneven application of the rule of law and corruption.
+China ranks higher or broadly in line with regional peers on most dimensions of governance, according to Worldwide Governance indicators.
+Government effectiveness is ranked near the top quartile, in part reflecting the effectiveness of government policies in helping to contain leverage and credit risks while also preserving economic, financial and social stability.
 China scores in the lowest quartile for voice and accountability.
-Government effectiveness is ranked near the top quartile, in part reflecting the effectiveness of government policies in helping to contain leverage and credit risks while also preserving economic, financial and social stability.

 Bilateral relations

 China is Australia’s largest export and import partner.
-Total goods and services trade amounted to $282 billion in 2021, around 31% of Australia’s global trade portfolio.
-Resources—iron ores and concentrates, natural gas, coal, gold and copper—are Australia’s chief goods exports.
-Australian exports of agriculture to China (e.g. beef and wool) and services (e.g. tourism, aged care and education) are also significant.
-China’s rebalancing toward a more consumer-oriented economy and rising middle class should support demand for Australian agriculture and services exports moving forward.
+Total goods and services trade amounted to $299 billion in 2022, around 25% of Australia’s global trade portfolio.
+Resources—iron ore and concentrates, natural gas, crude minerals, gold, copper and, aluminium ores and alumina—are Australia’s chief goods exports.
+Australian exports of agriculture to China (e.g. wheat, wool and beef) and services (e.g. tourism, aged care and education) are also significant.
+China’s rising middle class should support demand for Australian agriculture and services exports moving forward.
 On the downside, disruptions in trade with China remains a notable risk to some Australian resources and agriculture exporters.
+Australia’s major imports from China include household products, telecom equipment and parts, passenger motor vehicles, and electrical machinery and parts.

-China is Australia’s eighth largest investor, owning a portfolio of $92 billion in 2021.
-In recent years, Chinese investment has broadened from mainly mining to sectors such as infrastructure, real estate, services and agriculture.
-The US ($1.1 trillion) and UK ($718 billion) remained the largest investors in Australia in 2021.
+China is Australia’s 10th largest investor, owning a portfolio of $85 billion in 2022.
+In recent years, Chinese investment has broadened from resources and energy to sectors such as infrastructure, real estate, services and agriculture.
+The US ($1.1 trillion) and UK ($1 trillion) remained the largest investors in Australia in 2022.

-Australian investment stocks in China rose to $75 billion in 2021 from $65 billion in 2020.
+Australian investment stocks in China fell to $62.5 billion in 2022 from $70.5 billion in 2021, continuing a downward trend since 2019.
 Businesses remain attracted to China’s growing economy and large domestic consumer market.
 Australia’s expertise in banking and wealth management services has seen financial institutions become some of the largest Australian investors in China.